Device Uptime

 Overview

-Device uptime displays how long a Meraki device has been powered on.
+Device uptime displays how long a Meraki or Catalyst Wireless Cloud Monitored device has been powered on.
 The feature is accompanied by a last boot reason, which is logged to the Event log.

 There are several reasons a network administrator may want to check their device's uptime.
 Those reasons include but are not limited to network administrators who need to confirm: whether a network outage was due to an upstream issue or a local power event, whether a firmware upgrade was successful, or whether a device was successfully rebooted via the dashboard or API.

-Device uptime is supported on most models of Cisco Meraki switches and Access points.
+Device uptime is supported on all Cisco Meraki switch models and most access points.
 Support for other products is planned for future availability.

-• Cisco Meraki switches must be running MS 15.21.1 firmware or higher for the dashboard and API to report device uptime
+- Cisco Meraki switches must be running MS 15.21.1 / CS 17.1 firmware or higher for the dashboard and API to report device uptime.

-• Only Wi-Fi 6 and above APs will be supported to show uptime information in Dashboard
+- Only networks that have all Wi-Fi 6 and above APs will be supported to show uptime information in Dashboard, any networks that include an older generation of AP(s) will not support the feature.

-• Timestamps between the switch details page and event log can be up to 5 minutes apart
+- Timestamps between the access point details page and event log can be up to 5 minutes apart.

 There are several reasons a device might reboot.
 Here are the following reasons, all of which get logged to the Event log, provided the device has cloud connectivity.
 These can be easily accessed by clicking “View in event log”, or by navigating to Network Wide > Monitor > Event Log and filtering on the Device Boot event type.